danielejdm/D365-ConfigurableEntityCloner/README.md

 - Configurable cloning of entities and sub-entities (child entities).
 - Configurable cloning of associations (n:m relationships).
-- Configurable cloning of connections and connected records.
 - Configurable set of fields to be cloned.
-- Automatically skipping of fields not valid for being set in creation.
+- Automatically skipping of fields not valid for being set in creation (example: createdon).
 - Modularization of configurations (splitting).

 ## Getting started